 What causes your drains to clog up?

 So, what exactly is causing them to plug up and start smelling?
-There are two mains culprits to bear in mind: The first being organic waste such as hair, food, soap and washing up liquid, with the second being limescale.
+There are two mains culprits to bear in mind: The first being organic waste such as hair, food, soap and washing up liquid, and the second being limescale.
 When it comes to controlling organic waste, a lot of it is unavoidable, but a few simple maintenance rules can help you reduce the damage.

-As for dealing with limescale, it’s a whole other story… The level of dissolved minerals (mainly calcium and magnesium) is characterized as the hardness of water, and it varies from location to location.
+As for dealing with limescale, it’s a whole other story… The level of dissolved minerals (mainly calcium and magnesium) is characterized as the hardness of water, which it varies from location to location.
 The higher the amount of dissolved minerals in the water (milligrams per liter), the higher the hardness of the water.

 For example, in Lausanne and Zurich, the water hardness has been determined as moderate, which means that the amount of calcium and magnesium present in the water is minimal and your drains are at low risk of limescale deposits.
-On the other hand, in Yverdon-les-bains, the hardness of the water is higher, meaning the drains of residents in this area would be at higher risk of having limescale related problems.
+On the other hand, in Yverdon-les-bains, the hardness of the water is higher, meaning the drains of residents in this area would be at higher risk of having limescale-related problems.

 If you want to check the water hardness in your area, follow this link

-Should you find yourself in one of these two situations then unfortunately it’s time to throw in the towel and call your plumber to see if they can get to the bottom of it.
+Should you find yourself in one of these two situations then it's unfortunately time to throw in the towel and call your plumber to see if they can get to the bottom of it.

 How to maintain your drains on a daily basis?